 Hair care is personal and tricky.
 I have super short pixie hair so I find that I don’t need to “condition” after using this shampoo very often.
 But for longer hair, you might. the pH of apple cider vinegar is typically between 4.25 and 5 if undiluted (I’d always use it diluted when rinsing your hair).
 Depending on your scalp using an AVC rinse may be a good way to bring your scalp back to it’s natural pH.
 Experiment and see what works for you.
 Most people find that doing an ACV rinse is an important step following this pH balanced shampoo.

 One last note: If you have really dry hair you may want to add some Vitamin E oil, jojoba oil, or sweet almond oil to the mixture before freezing.

 Not only does my scalp feel better and the itch has gone away, but this recipe is so easy!
 And frugal.
 And at the rate I wash my hair (about twice a week… and I can get about 2 or 3 washes out of each shampoo “cube”) this batch will last me more than 6 months!
-Huzzah!
+Huzzah for pH balanced shampoo!

 What do you think?
-Are you ready to try an all natural pH balanced shampoo?
+Are you ready to try an all natural pH balanced shampoo recipe?

 SIGN UP FOR FREE UPDATES, OFFERS, & TIPS.Plus I'll send you a free copy of "Your Simply Healthy Handbook."
 It's your #1 resource to make healthy living easy.